 Overall, green roofs can add many impressive facets to your home from purely aesthetic to positively impacting the surrounding environment.
 While the cost may at first seem daunting, the list of benefits over time tends to outweigh the expense at the outset.

-Whether you seek a fully transformed intensive roof or a relatively maintenance free extensive roof, both options are great alternatives when trying to reduce you and your home’s carbon footprint.
+Whether you seek a fully transformed intensive roof or a relatively maintenance-free extensive roof, both options are great alternatives when trying to reduce your and your home’s carbon footprint.
 It’s important to note that each green roof installation is unique to the structure, so technical performance will depend on a range of factors including the region's climate and the design type you have chosen.

 RenoQuotes.com can help you get quotes for your green roof renovation project.
 If you submit your project to us, we’ll put you in contact with 3 qualified professionals.
 Fill in the form on our homepage (it only takes a few minutes), and you will receive quotes from trusted roofing specialists.